srid/haskell-template/README.md

 ## Tips

 - Run `nix flake update` to update all flake inputs.
+- Run `nix build .#check -L` to run the flake checks.
 - Run `treefmt` in nix shell to autoformat the project.
 This uses [treefmt](https://github.com/numtide/treefmt), which uses `./treefmt.toml` (where fourmolu and nixpkgs-fmt are specified).
 - Run `bin/hoogle` to start Hoogle with packages in your cabal file.
 - Run `bin/test` to run the test suite.